North American beaver: Social behavior

 A group of Canadian beavers and their dam on a river.

-Communication is highly developed in beaver, including scent marking, vocalization, and tail slapping.
-Beaver deposit castoreum on piles of debris and mud called scent mounds, which are usually placed on or near lodges, dams, and trails less than a meter from water.
+Communication is highly developed in beavers, including scent marking, vocalization, and tail slapping.
+Beavers deposit castoreum on piles of debris and mud called scent mounds, which are usually placed on or near lodges, dams, and trails less than a meter from water.
 Over 100 of such mounds can be constructed within one territory.
-Beaver colonies with close neighbors constructed more "scent mounds" than did isolated colonies, and the number of scent mounds at each active lodge is correlated with the distance to the nearest occupied lodge.
+Beaver colonies with close neighbors construct more "scent mounds" than isolated colonies, and the number of scent mounds at each active lodge is correlated with the distance to the nearest occupied lodge.

-Although seven vocal sounds have been described for beaver, most zoologists recognize only three: a whine, hiss, and growl.
+Although seven vocal sounds have been described for beavers, most zoologists recognize only three: a whine, hiss, and growl.
 Vocalizations and tail slapping may be used to beg for food, signal to family members to warn of predators, or to drive away or elicit a response from predators.

 Beavers usually mate for life, forming familial colonies.
 Beaver "kits" are born precocious and with a developed coat.
 The young beaver "kits" typically remain with their parents up to two years.
 Kits express some adult behaviors, but require a long period in the family to develop their dam construction skills, and other abilities required for independent life.